PT-Symmetry and Supersymmetry: Interconnection of Broken and Unbroken Phases: Unbroken and broken SUSY phases

 The contrary condition expressed as:

-yields a conjugate hyperbola to the previous one, such that $-(B-\frac{\alpha}{2})^2$ is the ground state and the superpotential (\ref{W2}) holds.
-We then have the same asymptote to the two hyperbolas, where the asymptotes $B=\pm A+\alpha/2$ point to conditons pertaining to the exceptional point and isospectral deformation respectively as depicted in Fig. 2.
-The different features of the above figure can be explicated as: \begin{itemize} \item{\textbf{Region I} contains all the hyperbola with $-A^2$ as the ground state with superpotential (\ref{W1}).} \item{\textbf{Region II} contains all the hyperbola with $-(B-\frac{\alpha}{2})^2$ as the ground state with superpotential (\ref{W2}).} \item{(a) corresponds to the asymptote given by condition $A=B-\alpha/2$ and thus gives the \textbf{exceptional points}.} \item{(b) is the other asymptote but it is given by the condition $A=-B+\alpha/2$ and is a possible region for real energy eigenvalues and it relates the superpotentials (\ref{W1}) and (\ref{W2}) as \textbf{isospectrally deformed} counterparts.} \item{The coordinates $(\alpha/2,0)$ and $(-\alpha/2,\alpha)$ are the parameters under which the isospectral deformation and its associated potential satisfy the \textbf{mKdV equation and KdV} respectively. } \end{itemize} It is observed that if for a certain perturbation to the parameters, one reaches the exceptional point then on the opposite path one can move either through the hyperbola one had been originally along or the conjugate hyperbola, making jumping from one superpotential to another possible.
-The two superpotentials which characterize the complex Scarf II potential describe the energy eigenvalues in disjoint regions of the $\mathcal{PT}$-unbroken phase separated by the conditions of isospectral deformation and $\mathcal{PT}$-symmetry breaking where the two energy eigenvalue sets merge.
-However, the superpotentials do not merge at the isopectral deformation while they merge for the $\mathcal{PT}$-symmetry breaking as shown in Fig. 2.
-The hyperbolic natures of the difference between the two ground state energy representations which asymptotically tends to the $\mathcal{PT}$-breaking show that the $\mathcal{PT}$ phase transiition has an inbuilt hysteresis.
+yields a conjugate hyperbola to the previous one, such that $-(B-\frac{\alpha}{2})^2$ is the ground state and the superpotential in Eq. (\ref{W2}) holds.
+Fig. 2 depicts the allowed parameter domains, corresponding to the EP and the zero-width resonance.
+The allowed regions are bounded by two hyperbolae, where the asymptotes $B=\pm A+\alpha/2$ point to conditions pertaining to the exceptional point and isospectral deformation respectively.
+The different features of the above figure can be explicated as: \begin{itemize} \item{\textbf{Region I} contains all the hyperbolae with $-A^2$ as the ground state with superpotential in Eq. (\ref{W1}).} \item{\textbf{Region II} contains all the hyperbolae with $-(B-\frac{\alpha}{2})^2$ as the ground state with superpotential in Eq. (\ref{W2}).} \item{(a) corresponds to the asymptote given by condition $A=B-\alpha/2$ point and the regime of zero-width resonance.} \item{(b) is the other asymptote but it is given by the condition $A=-B+\alpha/2$ and is a possible region for real energy eigenvalues and it relates the superpotentials in Eq. (\ref{W1}) and Eq. (\ref{W2}) as \textbf{isospectrally deformed} counterparts.} \item{The coordinate points $(\alpha/2,0)$ and $(-\alpha/2,\alpha)$ are the only two points lying on asymptote $A=-B+\alpha/2$, on which the isospectral deformation satisfy the \textbf{modified KdV equation.} } \end{itemize} In region I and region II, each point on $A$ will have two different points on $B$, leading to two superpontetials indicating a bifurcation behaviour in parameter domain \cite{pkp7}.
+Similar behaviour is observed for parameter $B$ as well.
+On the other hand, if for a certain perturbation to the parameters, one reaches the exceptional point then on the opposite path one can move either through the hyperbola one had been originally along or the conjugate hyperbola, making jumps from one superpotential to another possible.
+As will be explicated in the following section, two superpotentials which characterize the complex Scarf II potential describe the energy eigenvalues in regions of the $\mathcal{PT}$-unbroken phase separated by the conditions of isospectral deformation and $\mathcal{PT}$-symmetry breaking, where the two energy eigenvalue sets merge.
+However, the superpotentials do not merge at the isopectral deformation, while they merge for the $\mathcal{PT}$-symmetry breaking as shown in Fig. 2.
+The hyperbolic nature of the difference between the two ground state energy representations which asymptotically tend to the $\mathcal{PT}$-breaking show the $\mathcal{PT}$ phase transition.
 SUSY broken regions as shown in Fig. 1 can be considered to be arising due to isospectral deformations which follows independently from the Bernoulli equation.
-Together Fig. \ref{fig20} and Fig. \ref{fig21} depict four parameter domains for energy representation. .
+Together Fig. \ref{fig20} and Fig. \ref{fig21} depict four parameter domains for energy representation.